-Welcome to Peruvanam Palace,Thrissur
+Welcome to the lost glory of Peruvanam Palace,Thrissur

 Peruvanam palace situated at the southern side (Thekke Nada) of Peruvanam temple of Thrissur holds traditional value.
 But this heritage building was left over with neglectance for so many years that the whole place turned bushy.
 This year there was a major change prior to Thrissur Pooram held in May 2017.
 The whole premises of the palace were cleaned, and provided as the rest house of elephants who participated in the pooram.
 It was after a long time, elephants were brought to this old palace, which still holds ancient tradition and some stories untold.
 Thus the ardent fans of elephants got an opportunity to see a glimpse of their favourite elephants within palace premises, after a long time.